The North Atlantic cold-water prawn is remarkable for its bright pink colour both before and after cooking.

 Most of the prawns are processed on board, before being sent directly to our customers.
 At sea, the trawlers Akamalik, Qaqqatsiaq and Nataarnaq process the prawns immediately after landing their catch.
 The prawns are sorted, cooked and quick-frozen within a few hours of leaving the water.

 Minimum 25% of the catch from the Greenlandic quota is brought ashore for further processing at Royal Greenland's land-based factories in Greenland.

 Prawns from both inshore and offshore fisheries are landed at the land-based factories.
 Here, the cold-water prawns are quality-assessed and size-graded, before entering the production line.
 The prawns are then cooked and peeled before they are quick frozen.
 From the factories, the processed prawns are either shipped directly to customers around the world, or to our other factories for advanced processing and packaging.

-Some of our prawns pass through our processing facilities in Germany, where they are repacked, brined or subject to modified air packaging.
+Some of our prawns pass through our processing facilities in Germany, where they are repacked or brined.
 A small proportion of the cold-water prawns are sent to Poland, where they are used as ingredients in ready meals.

 At our factory in Cuxhaven, Germany prawns are repacked

 After the cold-water prawns are processed, they are shipped to our customers.
 Cold-water prawns are enjoyed across the world, but with differing preferences with regard to the final product.
 Consumers in the UK are particularly fond of cooked and peeled prawns, while Sweden has a preference for shell-on prawns.
 In Japan, the cold-water prawn is considered a delicacy and is also known as "Ama ebi", which means sweet prawn.

 Prices for cold-water prawns have increased in recent years, as the quotas have decreased while demand has remained high.